Eraserhead: Legacy

 Following the release of Eraserhead, Lynch attempted to find funding for his next project, Ronnie Rocket, a film "about electricity and a three-foot guy with red hair".
 Lynch met film producer Stuart Cornfeld during this time.
 Cornfeld had enjoyed Eraserhead and was interested in producing Ronnie Rocket; he worked for Mel Brooks and Brooksfilms at the time, and when the two realized that Ronnie Rocket was unlikely to find sufficient financing, Lynch asked to see some already-written scripts to consider for his next project.
 Cornfeld found four scripts that he felt would interest Lynch; on hearing the title of The Elephant Man, the director decided to make it his second film.

 While working on The Elephant Man, Lynch met American director Stanley Kubrick, who revealed to Lynch that Eraserhead was his favorite film.
 Eraserhead also served as an influence on Kubrick's 1980 film The Shining; Kubrick reportedly screened the film for the cast and crew to "put them in the mood" that he wanted the film to achieve.
 Eraserhead is also credited with influencing the 1989 Japanese cyberpunk film Tetsuo: The Iron Man, the experimental 1989 horror film Begotten, and Darren Aronofsky's 1998 directorial debut Pi.
 Swiss artist H. R. Giger cited Eraserhead as "one of the greatest films [he had] ever seen", and said that it came closer to realizing his vision than even his own films.
 According to Giger, Lynch declined to collaborate with him on Dune because he felt Giger had "stolen his ideas".

+Eli Roth and Noah Belson's The Rotten Fruits sixth episode parodies the film director as David Lunch to film a music video with titular bands as castmates in a style of film-within-a-film, which also parodies the film Eraserhead.

+Modern films that have been compared to Eraserhead include Vivarium (2019) for its depiction of family beginnings, the weird and surreal storytelling in Friend of the World (2020), the "nightmare-of-the-mind atmosphere" in Skinamarink (2022), and the "oversaturated black and white" Sincerely Saul (2024).